-This group is led by Health Research Institute (HRI) member and Senior lecturer in Design Ergonomics at UL, Dr Leonard O’Sullivan and head of UL’s School of Design, Dr Adam de Eyto.
+This group is led by Senior lecturer in Design Ergonomics at UL and Health Research Institute (HRI) member, Dr Leonard O’Sullivan and head of UL’s School of Design, Dr Adam de Eyto.

 According to Dr O’Sullivan, this technology could be life changing for older people and people with disabilities.